Using Postman with Datadog APIs

 This article explains how to use Postman to perform API calls to Datadog by showing the actions available within the Datadog API, and by providing a high-level introduction to using Postman to

-Import the Datadog Postman Collection:
+Import the Datadog collection into Postman

 After the Postman collection is imported, a full list of available Datadog API calls is structured by folder in the left pane of Postman.